-EMERGENCY AND EVACUATION PROCEDURES (National Principle 8)
+EMERGENCY AND EVACUATION PROCEDURES

 Management will ensure that copies of the emergency and evacuation floor plan is displayed in prominent positions near each exit of the service premises, including indoor and outdoor learning areas.

 All staff and educators are familiar with emergency evacuation procedures and regulatory requirements.
 Rehearsals for emergency and evacuation procedures, including lock downs, are conducted at least once every 3 months.
 Records will be kept for all rehearsals.

-[Primary policy- Emergency Evacuation Policy]
+[Primary policy- Emergency and Evacuation]

-ARRIVAL AND DEPARTURE AUTHORISATION (National Principle 1 and 8)
+ARRIVAL AND DEPARTURE AUTHORISATION

 Our Service prioritises children's safety at all times.
 Staff and educators will only release children to an authorised person as named on the child's enrolment form.
-Management will request families provide current court orders, and parenting plans to ensure our records are up to date.
+Management request families provide current court orders, and parenting plans to ensure our records are up to date.

-National Regulations require our Service to keep a record of children and visitor's arrival and departures, with the signatures of the person responsible for verifying the accuracy of the record and the identity of the person collecting the child or young person.
+National Regulations require our Service to keep a record of children and visitor's arrival and departures, with the signatures of the person responsible for verifying the accuracy of the record and the identity of the person collecting the child.

-Educators will work in collaboration with our Delivery of children to and Collection from Education and Care Premises Policy, Safe Arrival of Children Policy and Student, Volunteer and Visitors Policy to promote a culture of child safety and wellbeing in the Service.
+Educators will work in collaboration with our Delivery of Children to and Collection from an Education and Care Service Premises Policy, Safe Arrival of Children Policy and Student, Volunteers and Visitors Policy to promote a culture of child safety and wellbeing in the Service.

-To ensure children's safety, staff and educators have a clear understanding of their legal obligation to check identification when a person is collecting a child.
+To ensure children's safety, educators have a clear understanding of their legal obligation to check identification when a person is collecting a child.
 To maintain compliance, parents will provide written authorisation if they authorise a person who is not on their emergency contact form to pick up their child from the ECEC Service.
 Educators and staff will ensure court orders are strictly adhered to and protect children from any potential harm.

-[Primary policies - Delivery of Children to, and Collection from Education and Care Premises; Safe Arrival of Children; Student, Volunteer and Visitors]
+[Primary policies - Delivery of Children to and Collection from an Education and Care Service Premises; Safe Arrival of Children; Student, Volunteers and Visitors]